opnfv/doctor/requirements/05-implementation.rst

 order to get details in the current status of the maintenance operation like a firmware update.

-The messages defined in these northbound interfaces are shown in :num:`Figure
-#figure14` and described in detail in the following subsections.
+The messages defined in these northbound interfaces are shown in :numref:`figure14` and described in detail in the following subsections.

-.. _figure14:

 .. figure:: images/figure14.png
+   :name: figure14
    :width: 100%

    NFVI maintenance NB I/F messages